Life insurance is a necessary part of every doctor's financial plan — regardless of medical specialty or career stage.

 - Claim: Notification to an insurance company that payment of the benefit is due under the terms of the policy.

 - Collateral assignment: Pledging a life insurance policy or its value as security for the repayment of a loan.

-- Commission: A fee or percentage of premium paid to the agent who sells the policy.
+- Commission: A fee or percentage of the premium paid to the agent who sells the policy.

 - Contestability period: If the insurance company finds material misrepresentations on the application during this period, it can deny a claim.
 For example, if the insured’s age or health condition was not accurate on the application and the insurance company discovers this during the contestability period, a claim can be denied.
 Once this period expires, the insurance company has no legal recourse if it finds inaccurate application information.
 Contestability periods are typically the first two years from the date of issue.

 - Contingent beneficiary: A person(s) or entity(s) who receives the death benefit if the primary beneficiary is deceased at the time benefits become payable.
 Also known as a secondary beneficiary.

 - Cost of insurance: These are monthly charges usually associated with universal life.
 They include mortality, administration, and other expenses incurred by the life insurance company.
 The amount is determined by the risk class and age of the policyholder.
 The cost of insurance charges is deducted from premium payments.
 Whatever is left over is credited to the policy’s cash value.